Basic Mathematics (1-5)

 For students who need to review basic math concepts such as whole number, fraction and decimal operations.
 Appropriate placement test scores.

 Covers percents, proportions, unit conversions, geometry, simplifying algebraic expressions and solving simple first degree linear equations.
-Prerequisite: MATH 095 or equivalent.
+Prerequisite: MATH 095 or appropriate test score placement.

 An algebra course for students intending to enroll in MATH& 146, Introduction to Stats.
-This course does not meet the algebra prerequisite for other quantitative skills courses or for transfer to the University of Washington.
+This course does not meet the algebra prerequisite or other quantitative skills courses or for transfer to the University of Washington.
 Prerequisite: MATH 096 or Compass score of 78+.

 Algebra I (1-5)

 For students with good arithmetic skills and familiarity with signed numbers and basic algebraic expressions.
 Problem-solving skills are emphasized.
 Topics include: linear equations and inequalities, graphing, polynomials, and rational expressions.
 Prerequisite: MATH 096.

 Algebra II (1-5)